The Xooa API gateway exposes always-on, permanent, cloud API endpoints for Custom Smart Contracts, XLDB, and Xooa

 Issue and offer or purchase fixed rate bonds on a secure and private distributed ledger.
 Each identity may be an issuer or an investor.
 The app takes care of calculating interest.

 Create an election or referendum and collect votes on your private ledger.
 Your identities are the electorate and each has their own API key.

-Get blockchain metrics (such as block height, transaction details) from your blockchain ledger (read & try)
+Get blockchain metrics (such as block height, transaction details, and world state) from your blockchain ledger. (read & try)

 Fetch the status and result of a previously queued API call.
 Use the Result Id provided in the response of the API request submitted.